 Need a professional opinion?

-Tree diseases can be tricky.
-See what a professional diagnosis will cost in your area.
+See what a professional diagnosis will cost near you.

 1. Black Knot

-Cherry Trees Affected: Common among most Prunus varieties, including ornamental, edible, and native types.
+Cherry Trees Affected: A common ornamental cherry tree disease, black knot also affects most Prunus varieties, including edible and native types.
 Black knot-resistant cherry tree varieties include East Asian cherry, North Japanese hill cherry, and Prunus maackii (Manchurian cherry or Amur chokecherry).

 Symptoms: Black knot (Dibotryon morbosum) appears as hard, black swellings or knots, which may stretch 1-6 inches on the tree.
 These knots appear in various areas around the tree and enlarge when the disease is left untreated.